Explore with Purpose

 Heather Davis | Lead Guide & Owner

 Heather founded Uplift Adventures in 2018.
 She comes with years of working as a Professional Agrologist in the environmental science field, running backcountry trail programs for government, and leading tours for large tour companies.
 She now operates the company with a vision of creating conservation tourism and trying to support professional guides in this growing profession as a certified guide.
-She also currently works as the Natural History Instructor at the College of the Rockies in Fernie and as an hiking guide instructor with the Association of Canadian Mountain Guides.
+She also currently works as the Natural History Instructor at the College of the Rockies in Fernie and as a hiking guide instructor with the Association of Canadian Mountain Guides.
 In her spare time she volunteers to help grow tourism sustainably in the region, and loves to rappel into a cave, travel around the world and explore big mountains.

 Nathan Dahl